neajul/New-Dependencies/Notes/Structure.md

 # Things that need to change

-- i don't like the way the thundercloud logo is used atm, it's not an image like the others somehow.
+- i don't like the way the thundercloud logo is used atm, it's not an image like the others somehow
-- **tina latest feedback**
-  - **prepare talk**

 - flavia says that i need to rethink the "collapse" sentence
   - *community building*
+- should i mention adobe? being trapped etc? design harder

 - footnotes in general
   - maybe sometimes i could use them to explain, rather than just a link
   - refusal list